Jayich-Lab/Ra-225-Oven/README.md

 ### Chemistry:
 Already Tested: Grains of Ca and powdered SrCl2, grains of Ca and 0.1M SrCl2 solution, trace amounts of Ca and SrCl2.

 Not Yet Tested: Ra226 and Zirconium, Ra225 and Zirconium, Ra224 and Zirconium.
-BaCO3 may also be added to act as a reducing agent.
+BaCO3 may also be added as a reducing agent.

 Note: Ra226, Ra225, and Ra224 are sourced from the alpha decays of Th230, Th229, and Th228 respectively.